Main Content

 QTD YTD 1Y 3Y 5Y

-Factoring in size and performance, the portfolio’s largest contributor, and largest detractor, were as follows:
+Factoring in position size and performance, the portfolio’s largest contributor and detractor were as follows:

 Transactions